-I should like to start with a bold statement: “photographs do not record reality accurately; they represent a perception of reality based on the expressive creativity of the photographer who made the image”.
+I'd like to start with a bold statement: “photographs do not record reality accurately; they represent a perception of reality based on the expressive creativity of the photographer who made the image”.

 Taking a photograph of the ocean waves pounding a rocky shoreline in bright light at 1/500th of a second freezes the action, allowing every drop of spray to be seen and appreciated.
-However, this is not “real”.
+However, this is not 'real'.
 Feeding our brain a sequence of thirty or so such images per second is much closer to the way we experience reality.

 Conversely, the same scene taken in low light, or with a strong ND filter attached to the lens, creates a scene of ethereal mist, abstracting and mystifying the landscape.
 Again, this is not reality, but the viewer is being shown our intent: power in the first image and mystery in the second.